M-Sc-Research/English-learning/tactics_basic.md

 ● When someone "wears their hair" in a certain way, they are essentially choosing a particular hairstyle that suits their face shape, hair texture, and desired look.
-This could involve cutting, coloring, styling, or accessorizing their hair to achieve the desired appearance.
+This could involve cutting, coloring, styling, or accessorizing their hair to achieve the desired appearance.<br>
 ● For example, someone might "wear their hair long and straight," indicating that they have long, uncurled hair that falls naturally.
-Alternatively, they could "wear their hair short and curly," describing a shorter hairstyle with defined curls or waves.
+Alternatively, they could "wear their hair short and curly," describing a shorter hairstyle with defined curls or waves.<br>
 ● The phrase "wear one's hair" can also extend to more elaborate hairstyles, such as braids, buns, ponytails, or updos.
-It encompasses the entire spectrum of hairdressing techniques and styles that people adopt to enhance their overall appearance and self-expression.
+It encompasses the entire spectrum of hairdressing techniques and styles that people adopt to enhance their overall appearance and self-expression.<br>
-● In essence, "wearing one's hair" is a way for individuals to present themselves to the world and communicate their personal style, preferences, and even cultural heritage through their chosen hairstyle.
+● In essence, "wearing one's hair" is a way for individuals to present themselves to the world and communicate their personal style, preferences, and even cultural heritage through their chosen hairstyle.<br>